polkadot-developers/awesome-substrate/README.md

 Substrate is a framework for building upgradable, modular and efficient blockchains.
-Substrate is an open-source library of [Rust](https://www.rust-lang.org/) code that is maintained by [Parity Technologies](https://www.parity.io/).Source code available on [GitHub](https://github.com/paritytech/substrate).
+Substrate is an open-source library of [Rust](https://www.rust-lang.org/) code that is maintained by [Parity Technologies](https://www.parity.io/).
+Source code available on [GitHub](https://github.com/paritytech/substrate).

 ## Contents